 - Alderney Gate Public Library

 - Halifax North Memorial Public Library

 - Keshen Goodman Public Library

 - Tantallon Public Library

 Rooms are generally available for use during Library open hours, unless otherwise indicated.
 Depending upon the availability of approved security, janitorial and Library staff some rooms in Halifax Central Library may be booked outside regular hours.

-- Press conferences are permitted with the approval of the Chief Librarian / CEO;
+- Press conferences are permitted only with the approval of the Chief Librarian & CEO.

 Rooms are booked directly through the appropriate branch and may be made up to six months in advance.
 A Room Booking Contract or Event Agreement must be completed to confirm all bookings, except Study Rooms and the Media Studios.
 Exceptions for Premium Rental Spaces at the Halifax Central Library will be considered on a case by case basis.